Andrew-NoTag/Intro-to-Web-Dev/Week5/Week5_Feb20th/HowToHTML.md

 ```

 You will notice the the `<ol></ol>` and the `<ul></ul>` tags just wrap the `<li></li>`list items within them.
 They help separate this list item content from surrounding paragraphs and heading tags and will be very useful when we start styling these elements with CSS.

-## In Class Exercise

-- Make a new folder in _your_ class repo called Week05.
-This is where you will be adding/submitting this weeks HW assignments.

-- Create a `recipe.md` file and format a recipe with different text sizes and styles as well as bulleted and numbered lists.

-- Use `git add` `git commit` and `git push` to upload these folders and files to Github, just like we did in class.